Earth Science Teacher (7–12), M.A.T.

 This program leads to a Master of Arts in teaching earth science, and a New York State Professional Teaching Certificate in adolescent science education with a specialization in earth science in grades 7–12.

-Applicants must have a minimum undergraduate grade point average of 3.00.
-A minimum grade point average of 3.00 in graduate courses is required to maintain matriculation.
+Applicants must have a minimum undergraduate grade point average (GPA) of 3.00.
+A minimum GPA of 3.00 in graduate courses is required to maintain matriculation.

 General matriculation and admission requirements of Graduate Studies are in the “Admission” section.

-Thirty to 33 credits are required for the degree, depending on the applicants’ previous course work, teaching experience, and the certificates the applicant holds.
+Thirty to thirty-seven credits are required for the degree depending on the applicants’ previous coursework, teaching experience and the certificates the applicant holds.

 Student Learning Outcomes